 Learn About the Bible Translation by William Tyndale and Myles Coverdale

 Our goal at Baruch House Publishing is to increase people’s awareness of the Matthew Bible.
 We are also the publishing arm of the New Matthew Bible Project, which is dedicated to gently updating the Matthew Bible for today.
-In 2016 we published Tyndale’s New Testament as The October Testament, available on Amazon and in a special leather edition through our bookstore.
-It contains Tyndale’s translations, commentaries, and some of his prologues to the books of the New Testament.
+In 2016 we published Tyndale’s New Testament as The October Testament.
+It also contains his commentaries and prologue to the book of Romans.

 What Is the Matthew Bible Translation?

-The Matthew Bible was first published in 1537, after being translated overseas by Tyndale and Coverdale.
-The New Testament is entirely Tyndale’s work, while the Old Testament is the combined work of Tyndale and Myles Coverdale.
-They worked in exile because at that time it was illegal to translate the Bible into English.
-A third man, John Rogers, collated their translations, added notes and study aids, and published the entire Bible under the pseudonym “Thomas Matthew.”
-He used this name to conceal William Tyndale’s involvement as one of the translators, because all Tyndale’s work was banned in England.
+The Matthew Bible was first published in 1537.
+The New Testament is Tyndale’s work, while the Old Testament is the combined work of Tyndale and Myles Coverdale.
+They worked in exile in Europe because at that time it was illegal in England to translate the bible.
+A third man, John Rogers, collated their translations, added notes, and published the entire bible under the pseudonym “Thomas Matthew.”
+He used this name to conceal William Tyndale’s involvement, because all Tyndale’s work was banned in England.

-The Matthew Bible is the only English Bible sealed with the blood of its authors.
-The 1535 New Testament Bible translation by William Tyndale was his final revision, made just before he was captured and burned at the stake in Vilvoorde by Roman Catholic authorities.
-Then, in 1555, John Rogers also died for his work: he was Queen Mary’s first burning victim in England.
+The Matthew Bible is the only English bible sealed with the blood of its authors.
+The 1535 New Testament bible translation by William Tyndale was his final revision, made just before he was captured and executed in 1536 by Roman Catholic authorities.
+John Rogers also died for his work: in 1555 he became Queen Mary’s first burning victim in England.
 One of the charges against him was that he had used the alias Thomas Matthew.

 Why Should You Be Interested in This Translation?

 John Rogers’ informative notes enhance the value of the Matthew Bible.
-For example, in the Old Testament, he added hundreds of notes to explain obscure or confusing Hebrew idioms (figurative manners of speech).
-He explained that when Isaac is called Abraham’s “only son” in the book of Genesis, it means “most beloved son.”
+In the Old Testament he added many notes to explain difficult Hebrew idioms (figurative manners of speech).
+For example, he explained that when Isaac is called Abraham’s “only son” in the book of Genesis, it means “most beloved son.”
 This idiom is not used in English, and is confusing because we know that Abraham had other sons, including Ishmael.

-What Resources Are There to Learn About the Matthew Bible Translation?
+Books and Resources to Learn About the Matthew Bible Translation

 The October Testament is Tyndale’s New Testament as it was set forth in the Matthew Bible, including John Rogers’ notes, all lightly updated for today.
 The English language has changed since the 16th century, but Ruth’s gentle editing of obsolete words and phrases brings out the meaning.